-In Person: 21 days before Election Day or during early voting between 13 to 5 days before Election Day.
+In Person: 21 days before Election Day or during early voting between 13 and 5 days before Election Day.

 By Mail: 21 days before Election Day.